Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 llama.cpp automatically calculates speed in the server logs.

-The API usage object gives token counts.
+The API response gives token counts and may also give timings.

 So: